tesa1/rhpc_fix_snakemake_ChIPseq/README.md

 This is fix for the original snakemake-based Peak calling pipeline from Yongsoo Kim (https://github.com/anoyaro84/snakemake_ChIPseq) used in Zwart lab at the Netherlands Cancer Institute.

+##

+There have been minor changes, but the versions of major software such as MACS, MACS2, DFilter, samtools, bedtools, python, etc remain the same.

 The pipeline obtains ChIP-seq data from diverse sources (remote/local path or GEO) and process them accordingly to produce peak lists in bed format and coverage profiles in tdf format.

 Roughly, the pipeline takes the following steps to produce the outcome: